zuqrix/Page-Replacement-Algorithms-python-/README.md

 The python code is the implementation of page replacement algorithms( FIFO, LRU(second chance), and Optimal) for a given reference string.

 Belady's anamoly is also demonstrated.
-Effect of reversing the string is also shown.
+Effect of reversing the reference string is also shown.